“Can you give me some guidance on how to become a male escort?”

 If you’ve been an escort client in the past, you may be thinking, ‘I get along with ladies just fine.’
 But there’s a big difference between being a client and being a service provider.
 There’s a lot of ‘invisible emotional work’ and that happens but that you won’t necessarily notice, because a good escort makes it look so effortless.
 If you assume the job is going to be easy, you might let someone vulnerable down or make them feel unsafe, and that’s not okay.

-You may never make a full-time living.
+You may never make a full-time living by becoming a male escort.

 Do you have other work to back you up?
 As a straight male escort exclusively for women, the market is much more limited than for other genders and sexual orientations.
 That means fewer clients, longer wait times between bookings, and less profit.

-“The truth is that being a being a cisgender male sex worker who exclusively sees women isn't the most lucrative business in the world,” Cameron says.
+“The truth is that being a cisgender male sex worker who exclusively sees women isn't the most lucrative business in the world,” Cameron says.
 “There are one or two sex workers that I know who have made a life of it.
 But for the average guy in my position, it's not that I couldn't live on the income I make from this alone, but I would not be functional because it's completely inconsistent. “

 When there are only two or three people actually making a full-time living in the field you’re considering, it’s a sign that the job might not be a lucrative option.

-Up the top of this article, we talked about the fantasy of sex work - the ‘James Bond’ aura that the media gives to male escorts who see women.
+Up top of this article, we talked about the fantasy of sex work - the ‘James Bond’ aura that the media gives to male escorts who see women.
 But, as you now know, the reality can be very different.
 It’s not fun, it’s work…and sometimes it’s hard work.

-Cameron says that a desire to get into the industry isn’t always a good indicator of suitability.
+Cameron says that a desire to get into the sex industry isn’t always a good indicator of suitability.
 In fact, it’s often the opposite.
 “I'm not trusting of the kind of man who one day just decides to become a male sex worker.
 And that may come across as hypocritical, and that's fine.
 People have a right to their own opinions.”

 As we mentioned earlier, Cameron entered the industry gradually, with a lot of support from his friends and partners.
 He already knew a lot about the work and its realities…and when he began, he didn’t need explanations.